See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 ● Provided MTA a stable long-term financial plan – The MTA released its preliminary five-year financial plan that shows a balanced budget through 2027.

-● Accelerated pace of MTA accessibility – The Governor and the MTA announced the accelerated pace of completion of accessibility projects across the NYC subway system with the opening of another fully accessible station, the fourth across the transit system in 2023.
-The opening followed a summer in which significant progress was made on accessibility improvements.
+● Accelerated pace of MTA accessibility – In 2023, the Governor and the MTA announced the accelerated pace of completion of accessibility projects across the NYC subway system.
+Twelve stations had access upgrades in 2024.

 ● Opened Grand Central Madison – Grand Central Madison is the first new major downtown rail terminal in the US in 67 years and the first expansion of the LIRR in 112 years.
 The terminal provides Long Island with service to both sides of Manhattan for the first time.